FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 }
 ```

-This constant can be infered or explicitly specified.
-When infered, the syntax is no different than just using the item:
+This constant can be inferred or explicitly specified.
+When inferred, the syntax is no different than just using the item:

 ```rust
 id([1u8])